 What achievements are you most proud of, at this stage in your career?

 One of my favourites was the charity gig at the NEC, the National Exhibition Centre in Birmingham.
 We were allocated something crazy like 13 minutes, and behind me there was this guy doing the soundcheck, and he was Cliff Richard!
 And there were so many other different bands taking part, and it was an incredible gig, all for charity.
 I really, really enjoyed that moment.
 And also, in the latter days, with Gerry, we did a Rock Against Cancer gig, down south in the UK, somewhere against Bath, and that was a similar kind of thing, a fantastic show with loads of stars, it is just great to play at those momentous occasions.
 And then, I think some of the trips over to Australia.
 These are my personal achievements, and I really, really enjoyed those kinds of gigs, they are just fantastic.
-I’m sure one day we’ll do that again, we were supposed to be going over to the States this year to the Liverpool Fan Convention in Las Vegas, but because of this dreadful Covid everything just got postponed and it’s been a terrible time for musicians, it’s been a rough time.
+I’m sure one day we’ll do that again, we were supposed to be going over to the States this year to the Liverpool Fan Convention in Las Vegas, but everything just got postponed and it’s been a terrible time for musicians, it’s been a rough time.
 But hopefully, we’re getting back to work and that’s the most important thing.

 What do you think of live streaming events as opposed to live music events?